 I had spent a brief couple of days in Ötztal Bahnhof, Tyrol with GoPro when they launched the Hero Session two years ago, but aside from that, all I knew was that a few of my friends had done ski seasons in St. Anton and that the winters here in the mountains were amazing.

 I am absolutely over the moon that Austria Tourism gave me the chance to uncover more of this gorgeous country as part of the Uncover Austria campaign.
 And I’m even more delighted that I can show you, first hand through my Vorarlberg road trip, that Austria really is an incredible destination all year round.

 For this adventure I explored Austria solo.
 Well, that’s if you exclude the company of the baby blue Fiat 500 I rented from the airport in Zurich, which was pretty epic.

-My itinerary was to take me on a road trip through four villages in the region of Vorarlberg, west Austria, which lie close to the borders of both Germany and Switzerland.
+My itinerary took me on an Austrian road trip through four villages in the region of Vorarlberg, which lie close to the borders of both Germany and Switzerland.
 It’s often mistaken for being part of Switzerland, but it most definitely is not.